-The importance of women in the development of natural languages is undeniable: Through biological or social concession, mothers are responsible for transmitting languages to their children — no wonder they’re called mother tongues.
-This process facilitates a child’s association with identity and culture, and strengthens their sense of belonging to a specific geographic and social community.
-But linguistically speaking, there is no "women’s language" or a "natural female language."
-While this may seem like a small point, the fact is that language reflects our social biases, including misogyny.
-So what happens when none of the existing languages faithfully express women’s specific feelings and emotions?
+The importance of women in the development of languages is undeniable: Through biological or social concession, mothers are responsible for transmitting languages to their children (no wonder they’re called mother tongues).
+This process strengthens a child’s identity and their sense of belonging to a specific geographic and social community.

-This was precisely the question writer Suzette Haden Elgin asked herself in the early ’80s.
+The question of language falling short to describe women’s experiences was precisely the question writer Suzette Haden Elgin asked herself in the early ’80s.
 She came to believe that if women had an appropriate language to express their views, it would likely reflect a very different reality than the one perceived by men.

-Elgin relied on this theory of linguistic relativity, as well as on a curious interpretation of Gödel’s incompleteness theorems to create her female language.
-The key part of Gödel’s theorems that interested Elgin was the idea that perfect systems of logic cannot exist (in that they are fully self-explanatory), because they would have to possess components that could “undo” the system of logic, like a record player playing it’s resonant frequency (a note that causes the player to vibrate so intensely that it falls apart).
+She also had an interesting interpretation of Gödel’s incompleteness theorems to create her female language.
+The key part of Gödel’s theorems that interested Elgin was the idea that perfect systems of logic cannot exist because they would have to possess components that could “undo” the system of logic, like a record player playing it’s resonant frequency (a note that causes the player to vibrate so intensely that it falls apart).

 Based on this question, Elgin created Láadan for her science fiction series Native Tongue to act as a kind of thought experiment.
 In the series, Láadan is a language devised by a group of feminist linguists in the 22nd century as an act of resistance against an oppressive government that deprived women of their right to vote in 1996 (a plot similar to The Handmaid’s Tale).
 She had also hoped that the language would catch on in the real world, or that it would start a movement to create other women-based languages.